heleaf/flixster/README.md

 Describe any challenges encountered while building the app.

 - For the YoutubePlayerView feature, the API request I'm making always fails due to an invalid API key (https://api.themoviedb.org/3/movie/526896/videos...).
-I'm still trying to figure out why this is an issue, because I enabled Youtube Data API V3 permissions on the google cloud platform where i generated the API key (see attached images)
+I'm still trying to figure out why this is an issue, because I enabled Youtube Data API V3 permissions on the google cloud platform where i generated the API key

 ## Open-source libraries used